 You do not need a Health Care or Medicare card to access this service.

-For intake, assessment and referral contact one of our Pharmacotherapy Nurses at our Wodonga and Wangaratta Gateway Health sites from 9am to 5pm Monday to Friday.
+For intake, assessment and referral contact one of our Pharmacotherapy Nurses at our Wodonga and Wangaratta Gateway Health sites.